highrollerBTC/SR-ROS/README.md

 - **Perpetual Demand:** The contracts create a constant buy pressure on your token, driving its value up over time.
 - **Circular Ecosystem:** Allows communities to create a self-sustaining DeFi ecosystem including staking, burning, swapping, and more.
 - **Low Barriers for Non-Devs:** These contracts are ready to deploy and use, requiring minimal configuration to fit your specific use case.
+- **Full DeFi Ecosystem:** Your community needs a full DeFi ecosystem.
+With the Out of the Box Staking for your NFTs, along with Perpetual Demand, your community can finally have something to rally around!

 ### Donations & Community Support
 All these contracts are released to help the community, no fees, no private alpha.
 If you find these contracts valuable, consider donating to Highroller.btc.
 Your support will help maintain this ecosystem and fuel future development for the benefit of the entire community.